 Other Household Member Characteristics: At Round 1, relationship to the sample person, gender, and date of birth are obtained.
-Starting in Round 2, whether prior round household members remain in the household is obtained; reason no longer in the household

-(separation/divorce, deceased, moved elsewhere, other) is asked for those no longer in the household.
-New household members are identified and relationship to the sample person, gender, and date of birth are obtained.
+Starting in Round 2, whether prior round household members remain in the household is obtained; reason no longer in the household (separation/divorce, deceased, moved elsewhere, other) is asked for those no longer in the household.
+New household members are identified and relationship to the sample person, gender, and date of birth are obtained (with some exceptions based on relationship).